BitAcademyDev/documentation/docs/exercises/introduction.md

 ## Editing self diagnostic

-[Self diagnostic's](#self-diagnostic) are designed to test students their knowledge on specific subjects.
+[Self diagnostics](#self-diagnostic) are designed to test students their knowledge on specific subjects.
 For each subject different checks can be created, each check will validate the student's knowledge of the subject.

 :::info
-Every time a student start's a self diagnostic quiz, 1 check will be randomly selected from each subject.
+Every time a student starts a self diagnostic quiz, 1 check will be randomly selected from each subject.
 :::info

 Each check consists of different questions of [several available types](#self-diagnostic), to help validate the